 After determining your symptoms, your doctor will run some medical tests with a physical examination.

-- Blood test:– There are some blood tests which are helpful to detect infection, level of calcium and kidney function.
+- Blood test: There are some blood tests that are helpful to detect infection, level of calcium, and kidney function.

-- Urine test:- It is a common test which is done to check the formation of crystals, blood in the urine and any signs of infection.
+- Urine test: It is a common test that is done to check the formation of crystals, blood in the urine, and any signs of infection.

-Its treatment depends on its size, type, location and if it is causing severe pain.
-Small stone may pass out on its own, however, large stones require some treatment.
+Its treatment depends on its size, type, location, and if it is causing severe pain.
+Small stones may pass out on their own, however, large stones require some treatment.

-There are some medications which are given to reduce pain and infection.
-These drugs are given to:-
+- Medicines: There are some medications that are given to reduce pain and infection.
+These drugs are given to:

 - Manage vomiting and nausea.